 table top corn hole

 This DIY Halloween craft offers lots of room for creativity, such as creating beanbags and cornhole boards inspired by your favorite characters.
-As an art teacher, I love connecting arts & crafts to literature and recycling.
+As an art teacher, I love connecting arts and crafts to literature and recycling.
 This project features cats I created to look like Pete the Cat (James Dean’s character in his popular book series) and friendly ghosts inspired by Gilbert the Ghost by Guido Van Genechten.
-Use our free printable template to make these characters or create your own.
+Use our free printable template below to make these characters or create your own.

 • 2 shallow cardboard boxes (we used 17” x 12” x 2¾”)